FAQs - Practice Review

 Special Reports are assurance or attestation reports.
 They can cover performing assurance procedures at the request of a third party on certain areas such as client revenues, expenses, salary/draws, & other financial statement information.
 They can also include advising on the results of applying specified procedures to financial information or a report on compliance with a specific agreement.

-The list of your firm’s assurance and notice to reader engagements is what we use to select files for inspection.
-Practitioners licensed in ORS – Reviewable who perform T1 and T2 engagements only do not need to submit this list.
+The list of your firm’s assurance and compilation engagements is what we use to select files for inspection.
+Practitioners who perform T1, T2, T5013s and optional tax filing engagements only do not need to submit this list.

-CPABC has provided a sample template; however, you are welcome to provide the list in any other format as long as it contains for each engagement partner / authorized staff:
+CPABC has provided a sample template which can be found here; however, you are welcome to provide the list in any other format as long as it contains for each engagement partner / authorized staff:

 • Name of the client